open-learning/git4ol/publishing.md

 > **note**
 >
-> This document is under heavy development as we're currently working on [open learning `read`](//github.com/open-learning/read) and that has impact on what you read here
+> This document is under heavy development as we're currently working on [open learning `read`](//github.com/open-learning/read) and that has impact on what you see here

 ---